btholt/complete-intro-to-computer-science/lessons/arraylist.md

 ## ArrayList

 Let's pretend for a moment that JavaScript has no array type.
 No more `const x = []`.
 We only have one thing: objects.
 So we'd need to implement the array numbering ourselves.
-But not just that, we'd have to implment adding numbers, removing numbers, getting numbers, etc. It's a lot of work!
+But not just that, we'd have to implement adding numbers, removing numbers, getting numbers, etc. It's a lot of work!

 I'm borrowing the Java terms for these, by the way.